Courseiva

 Why this answer

-Option B is wrong because storing all data indefinitely violates privacy.
-Option D is wrong because performance is not a responsible AI practice.
-Option E is wrong because removing all metrics hinders transparency.
+Option D is wrong because storing all training data indefinitely may violate privacy and is not a recommended practice for responsible AI.
+Option E is wrong because removing all explainability metrics hinders transparency, which is important for responsible AI.

 MCQhard

 You are developing an agentic solution that uses multiple AI agents to collaborate on a complex task.
 To ensure the agents work together effectively, you need to define a clear handoff protocol.
-Which approach should you use in Microsoft Foundry to enable agent-to-agent communication?
+Which approach should you use in Azure AI Agent Service to enable agent-to-agent communication?

 A.Configure a shared memory store